FRCTavares/University/02 - IASD/Project/Part2/explanation.md

 - **Optimality required**: Must find optimal solution
 - **Given search.py**: Limited to provided search functions

-The **0.36 second runtime** demonstrates that Pareto frontier pruning is highly effective for this problem, reducing the search space by orders of magnitude while maintaining optimality.
+The **0.36 second runtime** demonstrates that state dominance pruning is highly effective for this problem, reducing the search space by orders of magnitude while maintaining optimality.

+---

+## Alternative Approaches Considered

+### 1. Custom Efficient BFS (Not Needed)

+Could implement custom BFS with `frontier_states` set for O(1) lookups, but **not necessary** because:

+- State dominance pruning already provides excellent performance (0.36s total)
+- Current solution is simple and maintainable
+- Stays closer to assignment expectations of using `search.py` functions

+### 2. Aggressive Time-Based Pruning (Rejected)

+Tried pruning if `t <= time` (same or better time seen before):

+**Result**: Broke ex1 and ex5 (pruned valid paths) **Decision**: Reverted to state dominance pruning only, which is both correct and fast

 ---